SceneComplete: Open-World 3D Scene Completion in Cluttered Real World Environments for Robot Manipulation: Discussion

-\paragraph{Conclusion} We have presented a system that solves full-scene reconstruction from a single real-world RBG-D input in cluttered, occluded scenes with no assumptions about object categories.
+\paragraph{Conclusion \& Future Work} We have presented a system that solves full-scene reconstruction from a single real-world RBG-D input in cluttered, occluded scenes with no assumptions about object categories.
 We have built on an incredibly strong foundation of existing general-purpose open-domain perception models and believe our approach will be able to adapt to and profit from future advances in such models.
 One goal of this paper is to emphasize the importance of this problem for robot manipulation in real open-world environments and to encourage others to propose alternative solution strategies.
 We hope that overall advances in scene understanding in realistic manipulation settings will enable much more robust and capable robot manipulation systems.
+One important strategy for making the system less error-prone is to move to a more generative setting with quantified uncertainty.
+If each module could generate multiple hypotheses, conditioned on its inputs, it would be possible to search for an interpretation that is collectively high-probability for all the modules.